County of Santa Barbara

 August 26, 2025

-(CalMHSA) Interoperability Solution Participation Agreement Fiscal Years (FYs) 2023-2027
+Interoperability Solution Participation Agreement Fiscal Years (FYs) 2023-2027 and CalMHSA

-Data Exchange Framework Data Sharing Agreement Signatory Grant funding awarded by the
+Framework Data Sharing Agreement Signatory Grant funding awarded by the CalHHS Center for

 b) Approve, ratify, and authorize the Chair to execute a Participation Agreement (No.